 Presenting: Diego Samuel Bermudez

 Diego Samuel Bermudez is a fascinating farmer having dedicated the last 13 years of his life to coffee.
 On his farm, Finca El Paraiso they grow Colombia, Castillo, Caturra and the much lauded Geisha varietals on well manicured 27 hectares of land, at just 1700 metres above sea level.
 This isn’t Ethiopia.
 What they lack in altitude, they make up for in high end technology.

 On the farm, not only have they excelled at farming coffee in one of the most popular coffee growing regions in the world.
 Diego Samuel Bermudez has also taken it upon himself to learn, practice and master an often less-considered art in the world of coffee.

-For the uninitiated, processing of a coffee happens after the coffee cherries are picked, and well before they are roasted.
+For the uninitiated, processing of a specialty coffee happens after the coffee cherries are picked, and well before they are roasted.

 The most common type of processing is the “washed” process.
 This process is the cleanest, and the husk is washed off the coffee bean at a washing station.
 The process is fast and easy, and produces clean and familiar tasting notes.

 Next is the “natural” process.
 This usually involves leaving the coffee cherries on raised beds to dry naturally in the sun.
 This is a more labour intensive process, but lends itself a “natural” fermentation which adds new complexities to the coffee.
 Much like fermentation of ingredients in the world of cooking.

 There are other processes in between, but the idea of fermentation is what leads us to this breed of coffee processing that Diego has perfected, and many others are now trying to emulate.

 Anaerobic or macerated processes look to manipulate this fermentation process to another level.
 To the point where new tasting notes never before sampled are now being found, which has made this type of processing particularly exciting.